Skip to main content

 How long does it take to build an outdoor kitchen in LA?

-Outdoor kitchen construction in LA takes 4 to 12 weeks once permits are issued, depending on complexity.
-A simple grill island can be built in 2 to 3 weeks.
-A full outdoor kitchen with plumbing, gas, electrical, and a roof structure takes 8 to 12 weeks plus permitting time.
-Properties in Coastal Zones (Malibu, Palos Verdes, La Jolla) can add 2 to 6 months for Coastal Development Permit review.
+Building an outdoor kitchen in LA takes 4 to 12 weeks after permits are issued.
+A simple grill island can take 2 to 3 weeks, while a full kitchen with utilities and a roof structure requires 8 to 12 weeks.
+Properties in Coastal Zones like Malibu or La Jolla add significant permitting time.

 How much does an outdoor kitchen add to my LA property tax?